 Step 11: Check for Other Faults

 The last step is a quick courtesy check for any hidden faults or repairs-in-waiting, so they don’t take you by surprise further down the line.
+Some repair shops may also perform a tire rotation or vehicle inspection to ensure your vehicle is in top shape before driving off.

 If you’re having your full-service oil change carried out under your EnduranceAdvantage warranty and the mechanic finds something else that needs fixing, they can get the additional work signed off with a quick phone call.
 Once we’re done, you can drive away with total peace of mind.